-Finding new healthy lunch box ideas that keep kids happy and satisfied is a challenge, but it is possible!
+Finding new healthy lunchbox ideas for children to eat that keep them happy and satisfied is challenging for parents, but it is possible!

-Ditch those unhealthy packaged foods and follow our wholesome and yummy alternatives for your children’s school lunches.
-You’ll not only save money at the grocery store, but you’ll be providing them with the energy and nutrition they need for their growth and development.
+Ditch those unhealthy packaged foods and follow our wholesome and yummy alternatives for the best school lunch ideas NZ-wide.
+You’ll not only save money at the grocery store, but you’ll be providing your children with plenty of energy and nutrition for growth and development.

-We suggest you prep lunches the night before to free up those busy school mornings.
+We suggest you prep food the night before to free up those busy school mornings.

-Kids need a quality supply of carbohydrates, fat, protein, vitamins, and minerals in their daily diet.
-Choose foods from the following food groups for a balanced lunch:
+Feeding kids with quality sources of carbohydrates, fat, fibre, protein, vitamins, and minerals is important for a healthy diet.
+Choose foods from the following food groups for balanced kids lunches:

 - Fresh fruit and vegetables

 - Wholegrain bread and cereals

 - Lean meats, chicken, seafood, eggs, legumes, seeds, and nuts

 - Healthy fats such as avocado and hummus

 Kiwigarden’s fruit and veggie packs are a great kid-friendly lunch box idea.
 Simply pop in our crunchy Hawke’s Bay apple slices, juicy peas & sweet corn, or cheesy carrot bites for a daily serving of fruit and veg.